 CVS sued by U.S. for fraudulent Medicare billing

-“Omnicare put at risk the health of tens of thousands of elderly and disabled individuals”
+'Omnicare put at risk the health of tens of thousands of elderly and disabled individuals'

-NEW YORK (Reuters) - CVS Health Corp (CVS.N) and its Omnicare unit were sued on Tuesday by the U.S. government, which accused them of fraudulently billing Medicare and other programs for drugs for older and disabled people without valid prescriptions.
+NEW YORK -- CVS Health Corp and its Omnicare unit were sued on Tuesday by the U.S. government, which accused them of fraudulently billing Medicare and other programs for drugs for older and disabled people without valid prescriptions.

 Continue Reading Below